 - Servicing Transfer Surprises: When borrowers’ loans are transferred between servicers, borrowers say they experience lost paperwork, processing errors that result in late fees, and interruptions of routine communication, such as billing statements.
 Consumers complained that payment-processing policies can vary depending on the servicer.
 And, consumers said when they make decisions on the previous servicer’s practices, they can get penalized.

 Today, the CFPB is also issuing a consumer advisory to help borrowers instruct servicers on how to process their payments.
 If a borrower has several loans with the same loan servicer and they do not provide instructions on how to process the money sent in each month, the servicer generally decides how to allocate the payments.
 Leaving this decision up to the servicer is not always in the consumer’s best interest.
-Today’s advisory includes sample instructions to a servicer telling them to always direct any extra payments toward the highest-rate loan, saving consumers the most money.
+Today’s advisory includes telling them to always direct any extra payments toward the highest-rate loan, saving consumers the most money.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act established an ombudsman for student loans within the CFPB to assist borrowers with private student loan complaints.
 Today’s report, which was mandated by Congress, is the second issued by the ombudsman and was submitted to the Director of the CFPB, the Secretary of the Treasury, the Secretary of Education, and Congress.

 Earlier this year, the CFPB announced that outstanding student debt totals nearly $1.2 trillion.
 The Bureau also estimates that 7 million student loan borrowers are now in default on their debt.
-In May, the CFPB published a report on Student Loan Affordability that discussed the potential impacts of high student debt burdens on consumers when it comes to homeownership, retirement security, entrepreneurship, and career choice.
+In May, the CFPB published a report on that discussed the potential impacts of high student debt burdens on consumers when it comes to homeownership, retirement security, entrepreneurship, and career choice.

 Today’s report also follows from CFPB efforts on a number of fronts to help make the student loan market work better for consumers.
 Student loan borrowers can use Repay Student Debt, an interactive web tool designed to help consumers navigate their repayment options or they can use Ask CFPB to find answers to common questions.
 Borrowers that run into trouble when repaying student loans can file a complaint with the CFPB.